TYPO3-Documentation/render-guides/packages/typo3-version-handling/README.rst

 relative versions, for example `stable` and absolute minor versions, for example `12.4`.

-Additionally it contains an enum with a list of supported standard inventories of official manuals.
+Additionally, it contains an enum with a list of supported standard inventories of official references, tutorials and guides.
 These are used for interlink mapping.

 You can also require this package in your composer.json::